Subplot

 $ cargo clean

-$ /usr/local/bin/subplot codegen subplot.md -o test.py
+$ /usr/local/bin/subplot codegen subplot.subplot -o test.py -t python

 $ python3 test.py --env SUBPLOT_DIR=/usr/local/bin